 3 – Anno 2070:

-The engaging entrant is noted to be an economic simulation and city-building title that’s infused with real-time strategy goodness.
+The engaging entrant is noted to be an economic simulation and city-building game that’s infused with real-time strategy goodness.
 In this futuristic scenario, you must reconstruct a devastated world that’s been altered by the rising level of the ocean and climate changes.
-You goal here is to create a flourishing society complete with colonized islands and successful megacities.
-This can be carried out by mastering the art of diplomacy, trade and resources.
+Your goal here is to create a flourishing society complete with colonized islands and successful megacities.
+This can be carried out by mastering the art of diplomacy, trade, and resources.

 There will also be engineer production chains like robot factories and diamond mines dotted across your cities.
-This PC treat was unveiled across the gaming terrain in November 2011.
+Anno 2070was unveiled across the gaming terrain in November 2011.

 4 – Caesar IV: